 When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the school district may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
 These subsidy payments do not include the amount of any supplemental interest paid on a QSCB.
-The school district received \$52,261 of subsidy payments during the June 30, 2016 fiscal year.
+For the year ended June 30, 2017, the subsidy payments amounted to \$150,542.

 The school district makes equal annual payments into a sinking fund which is used to payoff the bonds at termination.
 The current maturity limit of tax credit bonds is 17 years, per the U. S. Treasury Department.
 Under this program, ten percent of the proceeds must be subject to a binding commitment to be spent within six months of issuance and 100% must be spent within three years.
 Up to two percent of bond proceeds can be used to pay costs of issuance.
-The amount on deposit at June 30, 2016 was \$323,846.
+The amount on deposit at June 30, 2017 was \$785,513.
 The amount accumulated in the sinking fund at the end of the seventeen-year period will be sufficient to retire the debt.
-The following schedule reports the annual deposits to be made to the sinking fund by the school district.
+The following schedule reports the annual deposits to be made to the sinking fund by the school district, the interest on the bonds, and the anticipated credit payments from the federal government.